Configuration Validation with Large Language Models: Ciri: A LLM-empowered Configuration Validation Framework

-We develop Ciri, a LLM-empowered \confvalid framework. \ourframework takes a configuration file or a file diff as the input.
-It outputs a list of detected \misconfigs along with the reasons to explain the misconfigurations.
-If no \misconfig is detected, \ourframework outputs an empty list.
+We develop Ciri, an LLM-empowered configuration validation framework. \ourframework takes a configuration file or a file diff as the input, and outputs a list of detected \misconfigs along with the reasons to explain the misconfigurations. \ourframework supports different LLMs such as GPT, Claude, CodeLlama, and DeepSeek~\cite{gpt4,roziere2024codellama}.\footnote{Adding a new \llm in \ourframework takes a few lines to add the query APIs.}